SwissDataScienceCenter/renku/docs/introduction/what_is_renku.rst

 * execution environments, and
 * workflows

-in a way that helps make research:

-* repeatable,
-* reproducible,
-* reusable, and
-* shareable
+Renku combines many widely-used open-source tools in order to make any project on the platform reproducible, repeatable, reusable and shareable from the start.
+Version control for data and code, containerization for runtime environments and automatic workflow capture are the core pillars on which the platform is built.

 Renku can be used by

 **researchers** to: